calstar/star-gitbook/tutorials/submitting-reimbursements.md

 Repeat the process for Item #2, ... , 6 if applicable.
 Most PRs contain only one item.

 {% hint style="danger" %}
 Once complete, check over all your entered data.
-Once submitted, you **cannot** edit the PR--if there are any mistakes, you will have to repeat the whole process over again.
+Upon PR submission, you **cannot** edit the PR anymore.
 {% endhint %}

 **Submit** the Purchase Request.

 ### Step 2 - Submit the STAR PR Form

 Once you have submitted the PR, your job is complete!
 STAR's stage-2 financial agents, who are usually in the business subteam, will approve your PR or contact you for further questions!
 If you realize that you have made a mistake, please inform the agents.
 You can do that either by direct messaging or sending the message to the Business channel in STAR's Discord Server.

 {% hint style="info" %}
 If no stage-2 agents approve your PR or contact you after 3 business days, please send a message in the Business channel.